MarcLignarius/JS.CountUpLoop/README.md

 ## Support and contact details

-_Please contact me via <a href="https://www.linkedin.com/in/marcdaviesriot/">LinkedIn</a> if you run into any issues or have questions, ideas or concerns._
+_Please contact me via <a href="https://www.linkedin.com/in/marcdaviesriot/">LinkedIn</a> if you have any questions.
+Your feedback is always welcomed!_

 ## Technologies Used